joannaahn/cell_atlas_approximations_compression/README.md

 To answer these questions, we construct approximations from all kinds of cell atlases using the code in this repo.

 **NOTE:** At this stage, this repo is designed for internal use and made public for transparency.
-End users are expected to interact with the atlas approximations using the [API](https://atlasapprox.readthedocs.io) or - when we are done building it - the web interface.
+End users are expected to interact with the atlas approximations using the [web interface](https://atlasapprox.org) or the [API](https://atlasapprox.readthedocs.io).

 ## Available approximations